Regularizing Extrapolation in Causal Inference: REGULARIZING WORST-CASE EXTRAPOLATION BIAS

-Our goal is to bound the estimation error: $\left| \mu(\x^*) - \sum_{i=1}^n w_i Y_i \right|.$ We begin by building intuition for our approach.
-First, note that, under linearity, a negative weight on training point $\x_i$ is equivalent to reflecting the training point around the origin: $-\mu(\x_i) = \mu(-\x_i)$.
-We can use this to construct a ``reflected'' estimator, denoted by $\ddagger$, which reflects points with negative weights around the origin:
+\paragraph{Reflection representation.} Under linearity, $\mu(-\x_i) = -\mu(\x_i)$, so a negative weight $w_i < 0$ on $\x_i$ yields $w_i \mu(\x_i) = |w_i| \mu(-\x_i)$; in other words, a negative weight $w_i$ is equivalent to applying a positive weight $|w_i|$ to the reflected point $-\x_i$.
+We can then construct a ``reflected'' estimator, denoted by $\ddagger$, which reflects points with negative weights around the origin: